jlparkI/AntPack/docs/scoring_background.rst

 Unfortunately there's no fixed answer to this question, because immunogenicity is a complex phenomenon that's a function both of humanness and of other factors.
-There are some rare sequences of mouse origin that are not immunogenic in humans, and some rare sequences of human origin that cause ADA in some patients.
-However, the more human a sequence, the lower the risk of immunogenicity in general.
+There are some sequences of mouse origin that are not immunogenic in humans, and some rare sequences of human origin that cause ADA in some patients.
+However, the more human a sequence, the lower the *risk* of immunogenicity in *general*.
 Hence, we can say *roughly* what constitutes an acceptable humanness score based on the 400 million heavy and light sequences we used for initial testing.